-"Funding" - There are three funding sources for Band education, "tuition funding" ("core funding"), "targeted funding" ("additional funding") and "other funding".
-"Other funding" is defined as any funding that is subsequent to this agreement (That is, Bursary and Scholarship, Special Projects, Partnership Funding, etc.)
+"Funding" - there are three funding sources for Band education, "tuition funding" ("core funding"), "targeted funding" ("additional funding") and "other funding".
+"Other funding" is defined as any funding that is subsequent to this agreement (That is, Bursary and Scholarship, Special Projects, Partnership Funding, etc.).

-"1704 File" - The Ministry of Education requires that a Student Record File be established and maintained for each student enrolled in school.
+"1701 File" - the Ministry of Education requires that a Student Record File be established and maintained for each student enrolled in school.
 The Student Record File contains copies of the current records used in the planning and administration of the student's education program.
-Reference: Special Education Resource Manual, 2007; Retrieved from: (SEE TUITION FUNDING) http://www.sd33.bc.ca/docs/Student%20Services%20Resource%20Manual.pdf

-"Individual Education Plans (IEP)" The IEP is a concise and usable document, required for students identified with special needs who receive ongoing special education services.
+"Individual Education Plans (IEP)" - the IEP is a concise and usable document, required for students identified with special needs who receive ongoing special education services.
 The IEP summarizes the student's educational program.
 It should be implemented and reviewed/updated annually.
-Its development should be seen as a dynamic, ongoing process.
-(Appendix 3).
+Its development should be seen as a dynamic, ongoing process (Appendix 3).

-"Informed Consent" refers to the provision of approval or assent, particularly and especially after thoughtful consideration, after receiving all relevant information.
+"Informed Consent" refers to the provision of approval or assent, particularly and especially after thoughtful consideration and after receiving all relevant information.
 In the context of assessment and placement and education referrals, Informed Consent requires that the parent or guardian be informed of:

-- The assessment procedures to be carried out;

-- The information to be collected;

-- The intervention that may take place;

-- The likely benefits and risks; and

-- The option to refuse or withdraw at any time,
+the assessment procedures to be carried out; the information to be collected; the intervention that may take place; the likely benefits and risks and the option to refuse or withdraw at any time.